 February is National Heart Month.
 To do our part for this important occasion, the Family Heart Foundation would like to help raise awareness about heart disease, particularly as it runs in families.
 Most families have at least one member who struggles to keep their heart healthy, and it’s important to know if these struggles are unique to one individual, or could possibly be passed on.

-Specifically, the FH Foundation would like to take this opportunity to address one particular inherited condition that can lead to severe heart disease if not carefully managed.
+Specifically, the Family Heart Foundation would like to take this opportunity to address one particular inherited condition that can lead to severe heart disease if not carefully managed.
 We’re referring, of course, to Familial Hypercholesterolemia, or FH.

 What Is FH?

 FH is an inherited disorder that affects your body’s production and metabolizing of cholesterol.
 By now you probably know a lot about cholesterol, and you’ve probably heard that having “bad” cholesterol can lead to heart disease.
 Additionally, you likely understand that diet and exercise are key to keeping your cholesterol levels in check.
 This is all true, however, for patients with FH, diet and lifestyle are not the cause of high cholesterol, and they’re not enough to keep the problem at bay.

 Patients who suffer from FH inherit a deficiency in their body’s ability to process cholesterol.
 Specifically, FH causes genetic mutations that make the liver incapable of metabolizing excess LDL, also known as “bad” cholesterol.
 But why is it bad?
 And is there such a thing as “good” cholesterol?